AlmudenaMM/My-project-Getting-and-Cleaning-Data-/README.md

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 #Content of this repository:
-  "Info.md": General information about the data "Codebook.pdf": A codebook of the data, with specified information about the variables of the data "run_analysis.R": The R script created to do the following,
+  "Info": General information about the data "Codebook.pdf": A codebook of the data, with specified information about the variables of the data "run_analysis.R": The R script created to do the following,
     1.Merges the training and the test sets to create one data set.